discordjs/guide/guide/miscellaneous/useful-packages.md

 :::

 Chalk is not exactly useful for Discord bots themselves, but it will make your terminal output a lot prettier and organized.
-This package lets you color and style your `console.log`s in many, many different ways; No more simple white on black.
+This package lets you color and style your `console.log`s in many different ways; No more simple white on black.

 Let's say you want your error messages to be easily visible; Let us give them a nice red color: